 Use intuitive navigation.
 An intuitive design allows first-time users to navigate your application without any issues.
 For example, any internet user expects a website’s logo to lead to the main page, a search bar to be located at the top of the page, and contact information to be in the footer.
 Make sure your team researches web design challenges and follows the rules of intuitive design during the development.

 Research user preferences and habits.
 If your users have already worked with a competitor’s application, they will expect similar features and interfaces from your product.
 For example, if a user usually shops on Amazon, they’ll expect other marketplaces to look and feel somewhat similar.
 It doesn’t mean that you need to copy other applications, but make sure to add elements that will make your app understandable for your end users.

 Ensure application accessibility.
 Accessibility is the practice of making your application accessible to as many people as possible.
-While we usually talk about accessibility with regards to people with disabilities, accessibility is important for elderly people, internet newbies, people in inconvenient circumstances, etc. For example, both a user with a hearing impairment and a user in a noisy cafe will benefit from subtitles in a tutorial video.
+While we usually talk about accessibility with regards to people with disabilities, inclusive UX design is important for elderly people, internet newbies, people in inconvenient circumstances, etc. For example, both a user with a hearing impairment and a user in a noisy cafe will benefit from subtitles in a tutorial video.
 Making your application accessible to a wider audience makes it easy to use in any circumstances and attracts more end users.